Jenny Terry (she/her)

 VACANT

-We will soon be recruiting for a Finance Director.
-If you're interested in finding out more about the role, please contact our Deputy Directors, Megan and Abi.
+We are currently recruiting for two Finance Co-Directors.
+If you're interested in finding out more about the role, please visit contact our Director, Jenny.